TECHNOLOGY FILE

 Social Impact

-The Consent-Veil added a class axis the Sprawl had no column for: veil-fluency, correlating with the Exposure Index at only 0.6.
-You can be Gradient-poor and veil-fluent โ€” the off-shift artist who curates obsessively โ€” or Gradient-rich and veil-feral.
-The Sprawl reads both in seconds and judges the second harder, because money you can inherit but fluency you have to work.
-"Default-open" became the cruelest thing you can call someone: not that you are watched, but that you cannot afford the hours it takes to curate being watched.
+The Consent-Veil added a class axis the Sprawl had no column for: veil-fluency, correlating with the at only 0.6.
+You can be -poor and veil-fluent โ€” the off-shift artist who curates obsessively โ€” or -rich and veil-feral.
+The Sprawl reads both in seconds and judges the second harder, because money you can inherit but fluency you have to work. "-open" became the cruelest thing you can call someone: not that you are watched, but that you cannot afford the hours it takes to curate being watched.

 History